MoSafi2/BlazeSeq/README.md

             break
 ```

 ## Performance

 **Disclaimer:** Performance reporting is a tricky business on the best of days.
-Consider the following numbers as approximate of `Blaze-Seq` single-core performance targets on modern hardware.
-It also serve as internal metrics to track improvements as `Blaze-Seq` and `Mojo` evolve.
+Consider the following numbers as approximate of `BlazeSeq` single-core performance targets on modern hardware.
+It also serve as internal metrics to track improvements as `BlazeSeq` and `Mojo` evolve.

-### Setup
-All tests were carried out on a personal PC with Intel core-i7 13700K processor, 32 GB of DDR6 memory equipped with 2TB PCI 4.0 NVME hardrive and running Ubuntu 22.04.
-Mojo 24.2. benchmarking scripts were compiled using the following command `mojo build /path/to/file.mojo` and run using ` hyperfine "<binary> /path/to/file.fastq" --warmup 2`.

-### Replication
 All code used in benchmarks are present in the `benchmark` directory of the repository.
 Download the datasets from the following links.
-Compile and run the benchmarking scripts as previously described.
+Compile and run the benchmarking scripts as follow.

+### Setup

+All tests were carried out on a personal PC with Intel core-i7 13700K processor, 32 GB of DDR6 memory equipped with 2TB Samsung 980 pro NVME hard drive and running Ubuntu 22.04 and Mojo 24.2. benchmarking scripts were compiled using the following command `mojo build /path/to/file.mojo` and run using `hyperfine "<binary> /path/to/file.fastq" --warmup 2`.

 ### Datasets

-5 datasets with progressivly bigger sizes and number of reads were used for benchmarking.
+5 datasets with progressively bigger sizes and number of reads were used for benchmarking.

 * [Raposa.
 (2020).](https://zenodo.org/records/3736457/files/9_Swamp_S2B_rbcLa_2019_minq7.fastq?download=1) (40K reads)
 * [Biofast benchmark dataset](https://github.com/lh3/biofast/releases/tag/biofast-data-v1) (5.5M reads)